 Christmas is about God fulfilling the promise He made in the Eden to destroy the Enemy--the enemy with which we all are so familiar.
 We know him for he is the one tempting and taunting us with blatant, ugly lies.
 He is the one seeking to destroy us with addictions, pornography, and strongholds of sin that run deep.
 He is the one trying to destroy our relationship with our Creator by drawing our attention away from the One who loves us completely, purely, and sacrificially.

 Christmas is about God being a covenant-keeping God.
 It is about Him keeping His covenant with Noah, promising He would never again destroy all life with flood waters.
 It is about God keeping his covenant with Abraham, promising to give him a son, land to call his own, and enough descendants to make a great nation through which all families of the earth would be blessed.
 It is about God revealing and fulfilling the dream of Jacob's ladder, providing mankind the gate to heaven.

-Christmas is also about preserving the life of Joseph while he lived in Egypt to provide for Israel during a famine.
-It is also about freeing Israel from slavery in Egypt and taking them back to their promised land via Red Sea, and drowning the army of Pharaoh that was in hot pursuit.
+Christmas is about preserving the life of Joseph while living Egypt to preserve Israel through a famine.
+It also about freeing Israel from slavery in Egypt and walking them all the way back to the promised land, drowning the army of Pharaoh that was in hot pursuit.

-Christmas is also about the fulfillment of prophesies given by God who wants us to know His Son.
-He told us He would be born to a virgin in Bethlehem, be from the tribe of Judah, and from the family line of Abraham, Issac, and Jacob.
-He told us Jesus would spend time in Egypt and Nazareth and that many children would die as the enemy sought to kill Him.
+Christmas is about the fulfillment of prophesies given by the God who wants us to know His Son.
+He told us He would be born to a virgin in Bethlehem, be from the tribe of Judah, and from the family of Abraham, Issac, Jacob, and David.
+He foretold that Jesus would spend time in Egypt and Nazareth, while many children would die as the enemy sought to kill Him.
 He told us Jesus would be called Wonderful, Counselor, Mighty Prince, and Emmanuel.